AnthemV/Nordic-Myth-Weavers/README.md

 # Nordic-Myth-Weavers
-A userstyle for Mythweavers character sheets.
+A userstyle for Mythweavers character sheets, based on the Nord color palette.

 ## Character Sheet Nord Theme
 <p align="left">